-A native of Montgomery County, Wilma Rudolph is one of the most celebrated female athletes of all time.
+A native of Clarksville, Wilma Rudolph was one of the most celebrated female athletes of all-time.

 When she was in the eighth grade, Wilma Rudolph's sister made the track team at Burt High School, but Wilma didn't.
-Her father told the track coach that the Rudolph sisters were a "package deal" -- either both girls made the team, or neither girls made the team.
+Her father told the coach that the Rudolph sisters were a "package deal" -- either both girls made the team, or neither girls made the team.
 Wilma thus made the team, and began to develop her track skills, although basketball was her favorite sport.
-Her coaches soon gave her the nickname "Skeeter" because she "buzzed around them" so much during basketball games, hoping to get put into the game.

 Now a member of the TSU track team, Rudolph devoted herself to running and made the 1960 Olympic Team (along with three of her TSU teammates).
 In September 1960, in Rome, Italy, she won the 100 meter race, the 200 meter race, and was a member of the team that won the 400 meter women's relay.
 She thus became the first woman in history to win three gold medals in track and field at a single Olympics.

 Now one of the most famous athletes in the world, Wilma Rudolph was greeted at home by a parade that is believed to have been Clarksville's first biracial event.

 However, this was before the existence of big-money endorsements for Olympic stars.
 In spite of her international fame, Rudolph never became rich.

 After the excitement of the Olympics passed, she got married and began devoting most of her time to her family.
 She chose not to run in the 1964 Olympics, by which time she was teaching at her former elementary school.
 Later in her career she worked for federal youth programs, as a coach, and as a public relations person.

 Wilma Rudolph died of brain cancer in 1994.